osxmidi/LinVst/README.md

 >  LinVst tested with Wine2/Wine3/Wine4 and Linux Tracktion 7/Waveform, Linux Ardour 5.6, Linux Bitwig Studio 2.x, Linux Reaper 5.x, Linux Renoise 3.1

+d2d1 based plugins

+d2d1.dll can cause errors because Wine's current d2d1 support is not complete and using a d2d1.dll override might produce a black (blank) display.

+Some plugins need d2d1 to be disabled in the winecfg Libraries tab (add a d2d1 entry and then edit it and select disable).

+To find out if a plugin depends on d2d1 a scan of the plugin dll file can be done

+"strings vstname.dll | grep -i d2d1"

+**Spire Synth** (Disable d2d1 in the Libraries section of winecfg) (32 bit version seems to work ok with a d2d1 version 6.1.7601.17514 32 bit dll override)

+**OP-X PRO-II** (Disable d2d1 in the Libraries section of winecfg)

+**MT-PowerDrumKit** (Disable d2d1 in the Libraries section of winecfg) (drag and drop ok with the LinVst embedded window and standalone window drag and drop enabled versions).
+Setting HKEY_CURRENT_USER Software Wine Direct3D MaxVersionGL 30002 might help with d2d1 (can also depend on hardware and drivers).

+**Toneboosters TrackEssentials** (disable d2d1 for Ferox)

+**Serum Synth** (can have some issues with Wines current d2d1, disable d2d1 or try a d2d1 override) (32 bit version seems to work better than the 64 bit version with a d2d1 version 6.1.7601.17514 32 bit dll override)
+Setting HKEY_CURRENT_USER Software Wine Direct3D MaxVersionGL to 30002 might help but there might still be some d2d1 errors (can also depend on hardware and drivers).
+Serum needs Wine Staging to register.

 **Kontakt Player 5.6.8** (turn multiprocessing off).
 Requires Wine 2.0 and above

 Some additional dll overrides (below) might be needed for Kontakt and Wine 2.0.